Seabird Ecology and Conservation Internship

 Dr. Liz Craig (Director of Seabird Research, SML)

-Dr. Gemma Clucas (Postdoctoral Fellow, Cornell University)
+Dr. Gemma Clucas (Research Associate, Cornell Lab of Ornithology)

-SML Research Symposium: Saturday, August 10, 2024
+SML Research Symposium: August 9, 2025

-Stipend: $2100
+Stipend: $TBD

 Includes room & board for 10 weeks, and roundtrip vessel transportation from Portsmouth, NH to Appledore Island.
 Researchers are responsible for their own transportation to/from Portsmouth, NH at the beginning and end of the internship.